You can improve your payment history by signing up for automatic payments, setting up text or email reminders, or making weekly payments.

 Your fico score or credit score will impact various aspects of your life.
 The obvious one is loan and credit card options.
 Lenders will check your credit report when you apply for credit.
 With a good credit score, you increase chances for approval and potentially get better rates and higher loan amounts.
 Additionally, you could have access to a variety of financial services and financing options.

-It is vital to understand credit score impact on job prospects, housing and more.
-Having a great credit score can improve your employment opportunities, lower your living costs, and improve your overall quality of life.
+It is vital to understand that bad credit can keep you from getting a job, good housing, and more.
+Having a great FICO score can improve your employment opportunities, lower your living costs, and improve your overall quality of life.

 What Kinds of Payments Show Up on Credit Reports?